 Built for legal confidentiality.
-CourtFlow AI was designed from the ground up to meet the data security expectations of litigation professionals.
+CourtFlow AI, a product of CourtFlow AI, Corp., a Florida corporation, was designed from the ground up to meet the data security expectations of litigation professionals.
 Your court documents never touch our servers — they go directly to your own Google Drive or OneDrive.
 We store only the metadata and AI analysis needed to power your dashboard.

 Architecture Overview